NameDeveloper/-name-website/index.md

 ## Current Known Server Issues

-- Some players can't use pma_voice
+- Some players can't use pma_voice.
-    > Ans: We've realised this and we are working on a fix for this - For now please be patient.
+    > We've realised this and we are working on a fix for this - For now please be patient.
 It only affects one player at this moment.
 If it affects you please report it to the Dev Team - ImBad
+- Some players don't get their roles when loading into the server.
+    > We've realised what causes this, this isn't a server sided issue rather than a client sided issue, [read this post to see how to fix it](https://namedeveloper.github.io/-name-website//discordpermsfix.html)

 ###### [If you've got any issues please don't hesitate to report it here](https://github.com/NameDeveloper/-name-website/issues/new)